Which logs are best depends on your appliance and what you’re using them for. We'll answer

 Which logs are best for my pizza oven?

-The best wood for pizza ovens is hardwood as softwood will burn too quickly and leave too much ash.
 The best size logs for your pizza oven depend on which type and model of oven you have.
 An Ooni Fyra takes different fuel to the Gozney Dome which is totally different to a large, custom built oven.
-We cover them all in our table Which Wood Is Right for My Pizza Oven
+We cover them all in our article Which Wood Is Right for My Pizza Oven

 Which logs are best for my fire pit?